Breakdown of Ergodicity and Self-Averaging in Polar Flocks with Quenched Disorder

-Strong non-self-averaging in the RS case implies that estimating numerically the scaling of the main global polar order parameter $M=\overline{[\langle m\rangle]}$ is numerically challenging.
-Fig.~\ref{FIG4}(d) shows $M(L)$ for the same parameters as in the rest of the figure, after averaging over typically 1000 samples and recording $m$ for millions of timesteps after transients (see numerical details in \cite{Note4}).
+Strong non-self-averaging implies that estimating numerically the scaling of the main global polar order parameter $M=\overline{[\langle m\rangle]}$ is numerically challenging in the RS case.
+Fig.~\ref{FIG4}(d) shows $M(L)$ for the same parameters as in the rest of the figure, after averaging over typically 1000 samples and recording $m$ for millions of timesteps after transients (see numerical details in \cite{Note3}).
 Whereas $M(L)$ decreases slower than a powerlaw in the RC case, indicating true long-range polar order, it decreases faster in the RS case.
-The local slope (exponent) $\sigma(L)$ of these loglog plots (Fig.~\ref{FIG4}(e)) goes to zero as $L^{-2/3}$ in the RC case (similarly to the pure case~\cite{chate2020dry,mahault2019TT}).
+The local slope (exponent) $\sigma(L)$ of these loglog plots offers more insight (Fig.~\ref{FIG4}(e)).
+In the RC case, $\sigma$ first goes to zero as $L^{-\omega}$ with $\omega\simeq\tfrac{2}{3}$ as in the VM~\cite{chate2020dry,mahault2019TT}, but then adopts a steeper decay with $\omega\simeq 1.75$ beyond some crossover scale, which we believe to be related to the system size at which non-steady samples vanish (cf. Fig.~\ref{FIG2}(g)).
+That $\omega\neq\tfrac{2}{3}$ indicates that the RC long-range ordered phase is {\it not} a Toner-Tu liquid \cite{Note3}.
 In the RS case, $\sigma$ first decreases slightly, levels off, but then increases: a simple quasi-long-range order (algebraic decay of $M$, constant $\sigma$) is excluded.

 {\it Asymptotic nature of the quasi-ordered phase in the RS case.} Scanning the whole phase at fixed $\rho_0$ and $\eta$ varying $\varepsilon$ clarifies the situation described above at a single $\varepsilon$ value without bringing definitive answers.
 Fig.~\ref{FIG5}(a,b) show $\sigma(L)$ and $\chi_{\rm tot}(L)$ at various $\varepsilon$ values.
-At very small $\varepsilon$, $\sigma$ and $\chi_{\rm tot}$ first decay with $L$ like in the pure case, then depart from this trend at a crossover scale which decreases with increasing $\varepsilon$.
-Confirming our data in Fig.~\ref{FIG4} obtained for a particular $\varepsilon$ value, we find no evidence at any $\varepsilon$ of `simple' quasi-long-range order in the range of scales studied: Once $\sigma$ has stopped decreasing, it does not really plateau and starts increasing slowly.
+At very small $\varepsilon$, $\sigma$ and $\chi_{\rm tot}$ first decay with $L$ like in the VM, then depart from this trend at a crossover scale which decreases with increasing $\varepsilon$.
+In line with the data in Fig.~\ref{FIG4} obtained for a particular $\varepsilon$ value, we find no evidence at any $\varepsilon$ of `simple' quasi-long-range order in the range of scales studied: Once $\sigma$ has stopped decreasing, it does not really plateau and starts increasing slowly.

 At the largest $\varepsilon$ values considered, $\sigma$ and $\chi_{\rm tot}$ increase with $L$, then $\sigma$ levels off at $+1$, the value characteristic of the short-range order of the disordered phase ($M\sim1/L$), while $\chi_{\rm tot}$ decreases.
 The maximum of $\chi_{\rm tot}$ is a measure of the correlation length, which seems to diverge when $\varepsilon$ decreases.
 Correspondingly, $\chi_{\rm tot}L^2$ exhibits a maximum as a function of $\varepsilon$, whose height scales as $L^{\gamma/\nu}$ with $\frac{\gamma}{\nu}\simeq 1.9$, while its location $\varepsilon^* (L)$ seems to converge to a finite asymptotic value (Fig.~\ref{FIG5}(d,e)).
 All this points to a continuous phase transition separating the disordered phase from the quasi-ordered one.
 But sample-to-sample fluctuations diverge with $L$ all over the quasi-ordered regimes with the same exponent as reported above, $\chi_{\rm dis}\sim L^{0.7}$ (Fig.~\ref{FIG5}(c)).
 These fluctuations having barely started to dominate $\chi_{\rm tot}$ at the largest accessible scales (Fig.~\ref{FIG5}(b)), it is premature to conclude about the asymptotic nature of the phase corresponding to the quasi-ordered states observed at finite size, and a fortiori about the transition.